Kelly Canyon Ski Resort Review, A Small Town Hidden Gem for Skiing & Riding

 “I think some cattle rancher chasing his herd noticed this one canyon had snow on it until June and probably told some skiers about it.”

 I’ve explored a little of the Big Holes on the other side, the Eastern Range.
-This ski hill on the Western Range speaks to the kind of mountains they are.
+The Kelly Canyon Resort on the Western Range speaks to the kind of mountains they are.
 Not as rowdy as the Tetons.
 A little flatter.
 Lots of soul, though.
 And hidden gems, if you look.
 That’s Kelly Canyon in a nutshell.

 Related Articles: